SciPhi-AI/agent-search/README.md

 - Replace `query` in the run command with your search query.
 - Check back soon for our User Guide.
 <!-- [User Guide](link-to-user-guide). -->

-## Troubleshooting and FAQs

-Encounter an issue?
-Check our [FAQs](link-to-faqs) or visit our [community forum](link-to-forum) for support.

-## Version Information

-Currently running AgentSearch version: 0.0.2.